vrillusions/pyenv-installer/README.md

 If not using the current active version, then you can set a version with `pyenv virtualenv 3.4 SpiffyEnv`.

 Note that the concept of project directories doesn't exist in `pyenv` so you can't have `workon` automatically go to the project directory.
-You can, however, set it so when you go to that project's directory is automatically loads the correct 'version' (`pyenv` considers an actual version and a virtualenv version as the same as far as `pyenv versions` is concerned).
+Calling `pyenv local SpiffyEnv` above creates a file in current directory called `.python-version` with the content `SpiffyEnv`.
+Now whenever you `cd` to that folder it will automatically update the `SpiffyEnv` environment for you. `pyenv` considers an actual version and a virtualenv version as the same as far as `pyenv versions` is concerned.

 What do when running a pyenv virtualenv from cron is yet to be explored